linrunner/tlp-doc/support/optimizing.rst

       it may be worthwhile to experiment with a more recent kernel or BIOS version.
-    * The inconsistent use of terms such as `performance`, `balance(d)` and `(low-)power` in settings and for profiles is confusing, but this is specified by the kernel and the power profiles API and therefore cannot be avoided.
+    * The inconsistent use of terms such as `performance`, `balance(d)` and `(low-)power` in tunables and for profiles is confusing, but this is specified by the kernel and the power profiles API and therefore cannot be avoided.
 The following examples will hopefully help.

 Extend battery runtime
 ----------------------
-To extend battery life, you can manually switch to the `power-saver` profile.
+To extend battery life, you can manually switch to the *power-saver* profile.

-If you don't want to do this every time, you can adjust the `balanced` profile, which is automatically selected when changing to battery power.
+If you don't want to do this every time, you can adjust the *balanced* profile, which is automatically selected when changing to battery power.
-The following describes the adjustment of the `balanced` profile.
+The following describes the adjustment of the *balanced* profile.

 1. Change :ref:`CPU energy/performance policy <set-cpu-energy-perf-policy>`
    to `power` (default is `balance_power`):